Provigil and Nuvigil

 Provigil (modafinil) and Nuvigil (armodafinil) are oral prescription drugs used to improve wakefulness in adults with excessive sleepiness associated with narcolepsy, obstructive sleep apnea (OSA) and shift work disorder (SWD), a sleep disorder affecting people who work overnight or nontraditional shifts.

 The U.S. Food and Drug Administration approved Provigil in 1998 and Nuvigil in 2007.
 Cephalon originally manufactured these medications.
 Teva Pharmaceutical Industries Ltd. bought the company in 2011.

 The U.S. Department of Justice Drug Enforcement Administration classified the drugs’ active ingredients, modafinil and armodafinil, as Schedule IV controlled substances.
 This classification means they carry a low potential for abuse compared with other drugs in Schedules II and III.
 Modafinil and armodafinil have effects similar to stimulants such as amphetamine, but amphetamines carry a higher risk for abuse that may lead to dependence.

 Because these drugs increase alertness, healthy people have used them as “smart drugs” to increase mental performance and wakefulness.
 For example, students have used modafinil to improve focus while studying — similar to how they use other drugs like Adderall and Ritalin.
 Working adults have also used them to work longer hours without sleeping.
 This type of use is not approved by the FDA to be included in the product labeling, and is termed “off-label” use.

 “[Provigil] can be the difference between I’m just making it through the day to I had the best day of my life,” entrepreneur Dave Asprey told ABC News in 2012.
 Asprey had used the drug off-label, claiming it enhanced his work ability as an executive of a billion-dollar company.

 The military has even used modafinil to keep soldiers and pilots alert while deployed, ABC News reported.
 The media has compared these drugs to the brain-enhancing drug NZT-48 featured in the 2011 movie Limitless starring Bradley Cooper.

-Still, experts warn that there are no long-term studies on the effects of these drugs on a healthy brain.
+Still, experts in 2022 warned that there are no long-term studies on the effects of these drugs on a healthy brain.
 The American Academy of Sleep Medicine has warned that Provigil should be used only under a doctor’s supervision for the treatment of excessive sleepiness caused by shift work disorder, narcolepsy or obstructive sleep apnea.